-In November 2022, a single scene from a Netflix show became the most replicated, referenced, and remixed moment in TikTok history.
+In November 2022, this single scene became the most replicated, referenced, and remixed moment in TikTok history.
 Wednesday Addams dancing to The Cramps' "Goo Goo Muck" wasn't just a scene—it was a cultural event.
+Let me break down why.

 The Scene Itself

 The Setup: The Rave'N Dance at Nevermore Academy.
-Wednesday attends reluctantly, dressed in her signature black while everyone else wears color.
+Wednesday attends reluctantly (of course), dressed in her signature black while everyone else wears color.
+She looks like she'd rather be anywhere else—until the music changes.

-The Music: "Goo Goo Muck" by The Cramps (1981)—a goth-punk classic that perfectly matches Wednesday's aesthetic.
+The Music: "Goo Goo Muck" by The Cramps (1981)—a goth-punk classic I'm embarrassed to admit I didn't know before this scene.
+Now it's in my permanent rotation.

 Jenna Ortega's Contribution